relrod/purescript-googlemaps/README.md

 bower install --save relrod/purescript-googlemaps
 ```

-Then the file `src/Main.purs` should look like:
+Then delete everything in the file `src/Main.purs` and paste this into it:

 ```PureScript
 module Main where